veggiemonk/awesome-docker/README.md

 -   [captain](https://github.com/jenssegers/captain) - Easily start and stop docker compose projects from any directory.
 By [@jenssegers](https://github.com/jenssegers)
 -   [dcinja](https://github.com/Falldog/dcinja) - The powerful and smallest binary size of template engine for docker command line environment.
 By [@Falldog](https://github.com/Falldog)
 -   [dcp](https://github.com/exdx/dcp) - A simple tool for copying files from container filesystems.
 By [@exdx](https://github.com/exdx)
+-   [dctl](https://github.com/FabienD/docker-stack) - dctl is a Cli tool that helps developers by allowing them to execute all docker compose commands anywhere in the terminal, and more.
+By [FabienD](https://github.com/FabienD)
 -   [docker-ls](https://github.com/mayflower/docker-ls) - CLI tools for browsing and manipulating docker registries by [@mayflower](https://github.com/mayflower)
 -   [docker pushrm](https://github.com/christian-korneck/docker-pushrm) - A Docker CLI plugin that lets you push the README.md file from the current directory to Docker Hub.
 Also supports Quay and Harbor.
 By [@christian-korneck](https://github.com/christian-korneck)
 -   [dockersql](https://github.com/crosbymichael/dockersql) - :skull: A command line interface to query Docker using SQL by [@crosbymichael](https://github.com/crosbymichael)